EmirU116/FintechProject/database/README.md

 # PostgreSQL Database Setup Guide

-This guide will help you set up PostgreSQL locally for the Fintech project.
+Quick setup guide for PostgreSQL database used by the Fintech Payment Platform.

 ## Prerequisites

-- PostgreSQL installed on your local machine
+- PostgreSQL 14+ installed locally or Azure Database for PostgreSQL
+- psql command-line tool
 - pgAdmin (optional, for GUI management)

 ## Installation